MicrochipTech/PIC32CXBZ2_WBZ45x_Sub-GHz_MICRF_Tx_MICRF_Rx_Click_BLE_SENSOR/README.md

 | Note: For more details on the working of BLE sensor application, refer to the link [here](https://github.com/Microchip-MPLAB-Harmony/wireless_apps_pic32cxbz2_wbz45/tree/master/apps/ble/advanced_applications/ble_sensor) !! |
 | --- |

 The [BLE Sensor application](https://github.com/Microchip-MPLAB-Harmony/wireless_apps_pic32cxbz2_wbz45/tree/master/apps/ble/advanced_applications/ble_sensor) is implemented on both transmitter part and receiver part to control the RGB LED.
-The RGB values are received from the (MBD) application using BLE Sensor application and then it is transmitted through MICRF112.
-The MICRF220/219A receives the RGB values and updates the RGB LED.
+The RGB values are received from the (MBD) application using BLE Sensor application and then it is transmitted through MICRF TX CLICK.
+The MICRF RX CLICK receives the RGB values and updates the RGB LED.

 ![Alt Text](docs/micrf_working.gif)